Female Incontinence Treatment

 As well as treating incontinence, we’re also able to offer effective natural solutions and nutritional advice to treat and help you better manage some of the underlying chronic conditions that can lead to incontinence.

-An independent study has confirmed the PelviCenter to be the most effective non-surgical treatment option for Stress Urinary Incontinence in the world today.
+An independent study has confirmed the PelviCenter to a highly effective non-surgical treatment option for Stress Urinary Incontinence.
 The randomised, double-blind, sham controlled study (the most reliable study that can be undertaken) measured the immediate and long term response rates following treatment using the PelviCenter.
 The results, published in the highly respected US-based Journal of Urology, have proven that treatment using the PelviCenter:

 - delivers a 75% success rate immediately following treatment – pelvic floor muscle training (‘PFMT’) typically delivers a 15%-56% success rate